Poojavpatel/Tech-stack/OOPS/README.md

     Consider relation of a customer and a credit card
     Customer has a credit card
     Credit card cannot exist in the system without existance of a related customer, Credit card belongs to a customer, this is called a **composition relationship**
     1. **Aggregation relationship**
     Consider relation of a cart and product (1:N)
     Cart has a product
     But product can exist without cart, this is called as Aggregation
 2. Is a relation (Inheritance)
-    Shampoo is a product, face wash is a product
+    Shampoo is a product, face wash is a product, Sparrow is a bird

 * There can exist relations between classes which are not 'has-a' or 'is-a', eg relation of a credit card and payment
   Credit card creates payment
-  For these kind if relations, we have to think about real world and model accordingly
+  For these kind of relations, we have to think about real world and model accordingly

 ### Assigning responsibilities to classes